bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 weight: 5
 ---

-This article offers samples of extended CommonMark syntax processed by Goldmark to show the CSS-layout of the rendered HTML.
+This article contains samples of the extended CommonMark syntax to show the CSS-layout of the rendered HTML.
 {.p-first}
 <!--more-->

 The theme offers style variations for many of these elements.
-This page presents only the default styles.
+This page presentss only the default styles.

 ## Headings

 The following HTML `<h1>`—`<h6>` elements represent the title, three levels of section headings, and two levels of paragraph headings.
 They are placed before paragraphs and the paragraph headings are even placed inside them.

 Usually, the title does **not get used** in Markdown content.
-All theme templates generate title from front-matter meta-data.
+All theme templates generate titles from front-matter meta-data.

 ---